MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

-the wind-ice and ocean-ice stresses, respectively; :math:`g` is the gravity accelation; :math:`\nabla\phi(0)` is the gradient (or tilt) of the sea surface height; :math:`\phi(0) = g\eta + p_{a}/\rho_{0} + mg/\rho_{0}` is the sea surface height potential in response to ocean dynamics (:math:`g\eta`), to atmospheric pressure loading (:math:`p_{a}/\rho_{0}`, where :math:`\rho_{0}` is a reference density) and a term due to snow and ice loading ; and :math:`\mathbf{F}= \nabla \cdot\sigma` is the divergence of the internal ice stress tensor :math:`\sigma_{ij}`.
+the wind-ice and ocean-ice stresses, respectively; :math:`g` is the gravity accelation; :math:`\nabla\phi(0)` is the gradient (or tilt) of the sea surface height; :math:`\phi(0) = g\eta + p_{a}/\rho_{0} + mg/\rho_{0}` is the sea surface height potential in response to ocean dynamics (:math:`g\eta`), atmospheric pressure loading (:math:`p_{a}/\rho_{0}`, where :math:`\rho_{0}` is a reference density), and a term due to snow and ice loading; and :math:`\mathbf{F}= \nabla \cdot\sigma` is the divergence of the internal ice stress tensor :math:`\sigma_{ij}`.
 Advection of sea-ice momentum is neglected.
 The wind and ice-ocean stress terms are given by